Welcome to a brand new episode of GE TV! This week we’re joined by renowned gamification expert, consultant and professor, Karl Kapp.

 And let me tell you Juliette, I really enjoy what you guys are doing.
 I think with learning superheroes and Genie and all that kind of cool stuff, really moving gamification ahead in corporations and organisations.

-I talk about it sometimes theoretically, it’s nice to see it put into practise, and the really exciting results that you get, so thanks for having me!
+I talk about it sometimes theoretically, it’s nice to see it put into practice, and the really exciting results that you get, so thanks for having me!

 Fantastic!
 Thank you so much and I hope we can do this again soon!
 Thanks Karl.